phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option will read a saved test results file and output the raw result file run data to a CSV file.
 This raw (individual) result file output is intended for data analytic purposes where the result-file-to-csv is more end-user-ready.

 #### result-file-to-csv  [Test Result]
 This option will read a saved test results file and output the system hardware and software information along with the results to a CSV output.
 The CSV (Comma Separated Values) output can then be loaded into a spreadsheet for easy viewing.
+The outputted file appears in the user home directory or can otherwise be controlled via the OUTPUT_DIR and OUTPUT_FILE environment variables.

+#### result-file-to-html  [Test Result]
+This option will read a saved test results file and output the system hardware and software information along with the results to pure HTML file.
+No external files are required for CSS/JavaScript or other assets.
+The graphs are rendered as inline SVG.
+This is a pure HTML-only representation of the results for emailing or other easy analysis outside of the Phoronix Test Suite.
+The outputted file appears in the user home directory or can otherwise be controlled via the OUTPUT_DIR and OUTPUT_FILE environment variables.

 #### result-file-to-json  [Test Result]
 This option will read a saved test results file and output the basic result information to JSON (JavaScript Object Notation).
+The outputted file appears in the user home directory or can otherwise be controlled via the OUTPUT_DIR and OUTPUT_FILE environment variables.

 #### result-file-to-pdf  [Test Result]
 This option will read a saved test results file and output the system hardware and software information along with the results to a PDF file.
+The outputted file appears in the user home directory or can otherwise be controlled via the OUTPUT_DIR and OUTPUT_FILE environment variables.

 #### result-file-to-text  [Test Result]
 This option will read a saved test results file and output the system hardware and software information to the terminal.
 The test results are also outputted.